 NCAA Compliance and Investigations

 Over the past decade, Lightfoot has established itself as a national leader in NCAA compliance and collegiate sports law.
-Our NCAA practice area now includes representation of member institutions of the Pac-12, SEC, ACC, Mountain West, Big 10 and Big 12 Conferences.
+Our NCAA practice area now includes representation of member institutions of the Pac-12, SEC, ACC, Mountain West, Big 10, Big 12 and American Athletic conferences.
 Since 2008, the firm has handled several matters before the NCAA Committee on Infractions and Infractions Appeals Committee that received national attention, including representation of the University of Michigan, the University of North Carolina, the Georgia Institute of Technology, the University of South Carolina and the University of Southern California.
-The firm has also handled high profile eligibility issues involving football student-athletes at Auburn University and Texas A&M University.
-The firm represents Penn State in NCAA matters and continues to represent universities, such as Indiana University, prominent coaches and student-athlete eligibility matters in joint infractions investigations with NCAA enforcement.
+The firm has also handled high profile eligibility issues involving football student-athletes at Auburn University and Texas A&M University and continues to represent universities and prominent coaches in infractions investigations with NCAA Enforcement.